-4. Make your regular Maggi noodles as per the instructions on the packet.
-Once done, pour the Italian twist from step 4 in the well-cooked Maggi.
+- Make your regular Maggi noodles as per the instructions on the packet.
+Once done, pour the Italian twist from step 4 into the well-cooked Maggi.

 2. Maggi & Baked Beans On A Cracker

-Fancy a treat that's hard to beat but fairly easy to make?
-I'd take that as a yes and present to you a bite-sized Maggi snack resting elegantly on a cream cracker.
+Fancy a treat that's hard to beat and fairly easy to make?
+I'd take that as a yes and give you this toothsome recipe of a bite-sized Maggi snack made better with the cream cracker.

 Image Courtesy: Tarla Dalal

 - 2 teaspoon Oil

 - 1/4 cup chopped Onion

 - Cream cracker biscuit

 How To Make Maggi & Baked Beans On A Cracker?